Clinical Methods Subscribe to Clinical Methods

 Clinical Classification of Seizures

-Clinically seizures can be classified as follows: A. Generalized epilepsy Major generalized seizures: grand mal epilepsy Minor generalized seizures: petit mal epilepsy, myoclonic seizures B. Partial epilepsy Simple partial seizures:… Read more
+Seizures, also known as epilepsy, can have multiple types and thus different signs and symptoms depending upon the type of seizure.
+Types of seizures Clinically seizures can be classified as follows: A. Generalized epilepsy Major generalized seizures: grand mal epilepsy Minor generalized seizures: petit mal epilepsy, myoclonic seizures B. Partial epilepsy Simple partial seizures: temporal … Read more

 Parkinsonism – Clinical features

 Parkinson’s disease is a neuro degenerative disorder of the central nervous system.
 The disease affects motor skills, speech and other CNS functions of the patient.
-The main clinical features of… Read more
+The early signs and symptoms of Parkinsons disease might go unnoticed.
+They might begin on one side of the body and remain worse on the same side even when the … Read more

 Major Clinical features of polyneuropathies – Peripheral neuropathy

-Rebound tenderness is elicited by palpating slowly and deeply over a viscus and then suddenly releasing the palpating hand.
+Blumberg sign (or Rebound tenderness positive sign) is elicited by palpating slowly and deeply over a viscus and then suddenly releasing the palpating hand.
 If rebound tenderness is positive then the patient experiences pain.
-The… Read more
+The sign is explained by the fact that gradual stretching of the abdominal wall by deep palpation followed by sudden release … Read more